MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/cognitive-services/spell-check.md

 ![](spell-check-images/after-spell-check.png "After Spell Check")

+> [!NOTE]
+> The example above uses `Replace` for simplicity, but across a large amount of text it
+> could replace the wrong token.
+The API provides the `offset` value which should be
+> used in production apps to identify the correct location in the source text to perform an update.

 ## Summary

 This article explained how to use the Bing Spell Check REST API to correct spelling errors in a Xamarin.Forms application.
 Bing Spell Check performs contextual spell checking for text, providing inline suggestions for misspelled words.